onzfonz/comp227/src/content/9/en/part9b.md

 <div class="content">

 Now that we have set up our development environment we can get into React Native basics and get started with the development of our application.
-In this section, we will learn how to build user interfaces with React Native's core components, how to add style properties to these core components, how to transition between views, and how to manage the form's state efficiently.
+In this section, we will learn how to:

+- build user interfaces with React Native's core components
+- add style properties to these core components
+- transition between views, and
+- manage the form's state efficiently.

 ### Core components

 In the previous parts, we have learned that we can use React to define components as functions, which receive props as an argument and returns a tree of React elements.
 This tree is usually represented with JSX syntax.
 In the browser environment, we have used the [ReactDOM](https://reactjs.org/docs/react-dom.html) library to turn these components into a DOM tree that can be rendered by a browser.
 Here is a concrete example of a very simple component:

 ```javascript